 Should you use shipping?

-Sending your items to the UK by shipping freight is a common and cost-effective method, with regular routes and plenty of UK destinations available to receive your possessions.
+Sending your items to the UK by shipping freight is a common and cost-effective method.
+There are regular routes and plenty of UK destinations available to receive your possessions.
 It can be slow though, so plan ahead and consider sending any urgent items using a different method.

-If you’d want to take some of the stress out of your move or think you won’t have time to arrange the logistics yourself, there are lots of international relocation companies that provide full door-to-door services.
+If you’d want to take some of the stress out of your move or think you won’t have time to arrange the logistics yourself, there are lots of international relocation companies that provide a range of services.

 If you hire an international moving company, you’ll need to plan you move well in advance.
 While the multitude of companies shipping goods to the UK means it’s a buyer’s marketplace, the best companies also book up very quickly.